classilla/6o6/README.md

 You can provide these macros on the command line, though it's simpler to put them in a separate file and provide that file to `xa` with `-DHSTUB=filename`.
 You can also place them in your configuration file.

 * `#define MPEEK(x)`.
 Given a 16-bit virtual address stored in the pointer `x`, convert the virtual address to a physical one, fetch the byte at that location (doing any necessary banking, paging or protection), and return it in the accumulator.
 You can clobber X and Y, but you must not change `x`.
-* `define ZMPEEK`.
+* `#define ZMPEEK`.
 Given a virtual zero page address stored in the LSB of `dptr`, convert the virtual zero page address to a physical one, fetch the byte at that location (doing any necessary banking, paging or protection), and return it in the accumulator. **Note that the MSB of `dptr` may not necessarily be zero during this call.** You can clobber X and Y, but you must not change `dptr`.

 ## Future improvements under consideration

 There is no timeframe or guarantee for these.
 Please don't open issues about them unless you have code (see below).
+They are roughly in order from lowest to highest hanging "fruit."

+* Optionally filter `opplp` from setting the I bit for even more interrupt control.
+* Audit the `ldy #0` at the end of the dispatch call to ensure nothing depends on that anymore.
+Unfortunately, it's too big to move the entire instruction dispatch routine into zero page a la [`CHRGET` on Microsoft BASIC systems](https://github.com/itsvic-dev/msbasic-v6502/blob/master/chrget.s).
+Even if we had it in two parts any improvement would be outweighed by the jump we'd need to do.
+* Consider a fast inline macro path for zero-page stores like that for fetches (full address stores would still be a harness subroutine call).
+* Consider treating instruction fetches differently from data fetches in the harness to optimize the common case of retrieving two or three sequential bytes at once.
+This could even conceivably be used for prefetch in "extra helpings."
+However, such a scheme would make the VM somewhat more complex and would certainly require changes to the calling convention for the harness.
 * Allow NMOS 6502s to emulate CMOS 6502s (and/or R65C02s), just as this allows CMOS 65C02s to emulate NMOS 6502s, modulo ALU and flag differences.
 This would also allow CMOS 65C02s to fully virtualize themselves, naturally.
 It would optionally add the extra opcodes, either manually on NMOS systems or using the same ALU approach on CMOS ones.
 * Ability to run from ROM, in such a way that does not degrade current performance.
-* Consider a fast inline path for zero-page stores like that for fetches (full address stores would still be a harness subroutine call).
 * Explore a peephole pre-assembler for eliminating some potentially redundant instructions with how the inline fetch macros are integrated.
 * Explore some other targeted unrolling optimizations.